finbourne/luminesce-sdk-python-preview/sdk/docs/HistoricallyExecutedQueriesApi.md

     execution_id = 'execution_id_example' # str | ExecutionId returned when starting the query

     try:
-        # [EXPERIMENTAL] CancelHistory: Cancels (if running) or clears the data from (if completed) a previously started History query
+        # CancelHistory: Cancels (if running) or clears the data from (if completed) a previously started History query
         api_response = api_instance.cancel_history(execution_id)
         pprint(api_response)
     except ApiException as e: